What, Where, Why and When:

 If you’d like to explore this beautiful country and have no interest in grafting while you do so, then you can enter NZ without a visa until 1st October 2019 when new rules come into play.
 Like when entering the USA, NZ is starting a visa process that needs to be applied for before you step on the plane.
-An Electronic Travel Authority Visa (ETA) will need to be applied for online the cost is expected to be $35 NZD but a link to apply online is not yet readily available, so please check back with us at a later stage for updates.
-It is expected that visa will allow you to stay for 3 months (or 6 months if from the UK) in any 12 month period.
+An Electronic Travel Authority Visa (ETA) will need to be applied for online and you can do it quite easily here!

 If you wish to stay for longer than these specified, then you will need a basic Visitor Visa which is very straightforward to get.
 This enables you to stay for a maximum of 9 months, in an 18 month period, and only requires that you have a return flight or sufficient funds to pay for one.

 While you are not permitted to work on this visa, that doesn’t mean you can’t look into this option while holidaying, and talk to potential employers.
 If you do decide to follow this course of action then you can go on to apply for a working visa.

 There’s an expanse of job opportunities for those wanting to live and work in New Zealand – allowing you to continue building your career, or just earn money, while experiencing what NZ has to offer.
 Though all working visas are temporary, there is often the option to lead onto residency.

 Temporary Working Holiday Visa

 A Working Holiday Visa is designed for young people (aged 18-30, or 18-35 in select countries) who want to travel and work in New Zealand for a set period of time.
 This is usually 12 months, or 23 if you’re from the UK, and is a popular choice for many people who want to fund their travels as they go.